WaqarAli2019/mdpocketadmin/README.md

 #This is my first line

-No one ever read REAMME file
+No one ever read README.md  file

+we are under develop branch